Seizin Press

 The Seizin Press was a small press, founded in 1927 by Laura Riding and Robert Graves in London from 1928 until 1935.
-From 1930 it was based in Majorca.
+From 1930 it was based in Mallorca.

 Besides work by Graves and Riding, the Seizin Press published works by Gertrude Stein, Len Lye, Honor Wyatt and James Reeves.
 During the 1980s, a "New Seizin Press" was operated by an acquaintance of Graves.